 And it's no surprise that in 2017 we're adding the LG G5's ill-conceived modular system to that conceptual dumpster.

 18:9 2:1-aspect ratio screen is just this year's LG thing, to be discarded in another 12 months or so in favor of the next thing.
 But after a few days of using the phone ahead of its MWC 2017 unveiling, I'd argue that it's more than mere gimmickry.
 There's a solid, if slightly understated phone built around this lanky display, and LG's attitude with its latest handset is less "look at this crazy thing we did" and more "look at our cool new phone."

 At the same time, the company isn't targeting spec hounds with 2017's G-series phone, which isn't an enormous leap beyond the V20 in raw horsepower, and actually lacks a couple of that phone's major features.
 (All part of an effort to better differentiate the G and V lines, LG tells me.)
 I'd hope to see that reflected in the eventual price point, which I don't yet know at the time of writing.

 Anyway, is this new, gimmick-free LG phone actually any good?
 It's time to find out.

 About this review

-We're publishing this review after a total of just over two days with a U.S.-spec LG G6 on software that isn't quite final yet.
+We're republishing this review after using the phone for just over a month.
 I (Alex Dobie) have been carrying the unlocked model (LGUS997) on firmware v09l, with the March 1, 2017 Android Security Patch, based on Android 7.0 Nougat.
-I've been using the phone in Barcelona, Spain on the Orange network ahead of MWC 2017.
+The phone was updated to v10a during the review period.
+I've been using the phone in Manchester and London, England, as well as Barcelona, Spain during MWC 2017.
 Prior to reviewing the phone, I spent a few days in Seoul, South Korea, where I was able to use a number of pre-production G6 models.

 Metal and glass